xonsh/xonsh/docs/tutorial_subproc_strings.rst

 Xonsh considers this behaviour insane.
 Instead, xonsh treats these arguments as if they were surrounded in another, outer level of quotation (``'foo"bar"baz'``).
-Xonsh will keep the quotation marks when leading and triling quotes are not matched.
+Xonsh will keep the quotation marks when leading and trailing quotes are not matched.

 **xonsh**